5th Maneuver Logistic Battalion "Euganeo": Recent times

 From 1 September 1991 to 3 December 1993, the battalion supported the logistic center and medical point in Durrës in Albania operated by the 8th Maneuver Logistic Battalion "Carso", as well as the logistic center and medical point in Vlorë in Albania operated by the Logistic Battalion "Acqui".
 For its conduct and work in Albania the battalion was awarded a Bronze Cross of Army Merit, which was affixed to the battalion's flag.
 At the same time the battalion also incorporated the 51st Medical Unit (Reserve).

 On 31 October 1996, the 5th Maneuver Logistic Battalion "Euganeo" and the 14th Transport Battalion "Flavia" in Montorio Veronese were disbanded.
-The next day the personnel and materiel of the two battalions were used to from the 14th Military Region Logistic Unit "Flavia" in Montorio Veronese.
+The next day the personnel and materiel of the two battalions were used to form the 14th Military Region Logistic Unit "Flavia" in Montorio Veronese.
 The following 13 November the flag of the 5th Maneuver Logistic Battalion "Euganeo" was transferred to the Shrine of the Flags in the Vittoriano in Rome for safekeeping.